French frigate Armide (1804): War of 1812

 Little Belt was an American sloop of 18 tons (bm) and 3 men, sailing from New York to Charleston, that HMS Armide destroyed on 26 September off "the Capes" after taking off Little Belt's cargo.

-To prepare for the attack on New Orleans, in early December 1814 Vice Admiral Sir Alexander Cochrane hoisted his flag in Armide and took her together with the 38-gun frigate HMS Seahorse and the 18-gun Cruizer-class brig-sloop HMS Sophie off Pensacola to an anchorage at the Isle of Vaisseau at the beginning of December 1814.
-On her way down two American gunboats fired on Armide, which led to the Battle of Lake Borgne.
+To prepare for the attack on New Orleans, in early December 1814, Vice Admiral Sir Alexander Cochrane hoisted his flag in Armide and took her together with the 38-gun frigate HMS Seahorse and the 18-gun Cruizer-class brig-sloop HMS Sophie off Pensacola to an anchorage at the Isle of Vaisseau at the beginning of December 1814.
+On her way down, two American gunboats fired on Armide, which led to the Battle of Lake Borgne.
 Boats from the British fleet, under Captain Nicholas Lockyer of Sophie, and including Armide, captured the American gunboat flotilla.
-In this boat action British casualties were 17 men killed, including one from Armide, and 77 wounded.
-In 1847 the Admiralty issued a clasp (or bar) marked "14 Dec.
+In this boat action, British casualties were 17 men killed, including one from Armide, and 77 wounded.
+In 1847, the Admiralty issued a clasp (or bar) marked "14 Dec.
 Boat Service 1814" to survivors of the boat service who claimed the clasp to the Naval General Service Medal.

 After the British had succeeded in silencing American naval opposition, the British transported their troops 60 miles to Bayou Catalan (or des Pecheurs) at the head of Lake Borgne.
-The troops landed on 23 December and took up a position across the main road to New Orleans.
-While Captain Troubridge took command of the naval brigade ashore, Armide remained at anchor off Cat Island (Mississippi).
+The troops landed on 23 December and took a position across the main road to New Orleans.
+While Captain Troubridge took command of the naval brigade ashore, Armide remained anchored off Cat Island (Mississippi).

-After their defeat in the Battle of New Orleans in January 1815 the British withdrew.
-Cochrane left the British headquarters on 14 January, returning to Armide on the 16th.
+The British withdrew after their defeat in the Battle of New Orleans in January 1815Cochrane left the British headquarters on 14 January, returning to Armide on the 16th.

 Fate

-In February Armide was at Bermuda ready for passage home.
+In February, Armide was at Bermuda, ready for passage home.
 She was broken up in November 1815.